Kotlin/kotlinx.serialization/docs/basic-serialization.md

 <!--- TEST LINES_START -->

-> The 'ignoreUnknownKeys' feature is explained in the [Ignoring Unknown Keys section](json.md#ignoring-unknown-keys) section.
+> The 'ignoreUnknownKeys' feature is explained in the [Ignoring Unknown Keys section](json.md#ignoring-unknown-keys).

 ### Defaults are not encoded by default